docutils/docutils/docutils/docs/ref/doctree.rst

   | Used in the `classes`_ attribute.
 Python data type: ``list[str]``.

 _`%idref.type`
-  | A reference to another element by its identifier_.
+  | A reference to another element by one of its identifiers_.
     Resolves to NMTOKEN_. [#id-vc]_
   | Used in the `refid`_ attribute.
 Python data type: ``str``.